Trust Deed Scotland

 If your house or car were at risk as a result of entering into a Trust Deed, we would look at the Debt Arrangement Scheme.

-With our insolvency industry experience, a fantastic rate of over 99% of our Trust Deed proposals are accepted.
+With our insolvency industry experience, a fantastic rate of almost 99% of our Trust Deed proposals are accepted.

 If a creditor wanted to object, it would do so in writing within five weeks of your Trust Deed being proposed.
 Even then, it would only fail if that creditor represented over 33% in the total debt value or over one half in number.
 If 67% agree with the proposal, then the other creditors will still be legally bound by its terms, even if they object.